DecisiveAI/mdai-gateway/README.md

 ```

 `testdata` contains
-* three JSON POST bodies (to simulate data from Alert Manager)
+* a JSON POST bodies (to simulate data from Alert Manager)
-* a Kubernetes manifest to create an instance of the custom resource

 # to simulate an alert via curl
 ```sh